 Your naturalization certificate should state the place of your application, the date and place of your naturalization, and be signed (or stamped) by the Director of USCIS in order for it to be valid.
 There are also several pieces of personal information that must be present on your naturalization certificate:

 If a USCIS signature is missing or if any information on the certificate is incorrect, you should mail Form N-565 to USCIS to receive a corrected naturalization certificate.
 If the error is USCIS’s fault, then you will not have to pay a fee.
 But if the error is your fault because you provided incorrect information on your Form N-400, Application for Naturalization, or you failed to update this information prior to taking the naturalization oath, you will have to pay a filing fee.
-For a list of current USCIS fees, see G-1055, Fee Schedule.
+For the current USCIS fee, see the N-565 section of the USCIS website.